a-mohan1/a-mohan1.github.io/index.md

 I leverage data science and computational science to design and optimize novel products and processes.
 In my work spanning the materials, energy and biomedical industries, I have been applying a combination of physics-based computational methods, statistical data analysis, data science, machine learning and deep learning for technology development, using Python, C/ C++ and MATLAB.

 I earned my Ph.D. at MIT, where I conducted research on the mathematical modeling and stochastic simulation of complex flows.
-Here is a video from one of my stochastic simulations:
+Here is a video of a DNA molecule in a microfluidic device from one of my stochastic simulations:

 <div class="video">
     <figure style="width: 400px" class="align-center">